craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Weapons/Custom Weapon Mechanics.md

 Switching your blade-holding stance can be done as a free action on your turn so long as you have a free hand.

-Characters of size categories Large or higher may always use the higher Damage Dice, even when wielding
+Characters of size categories Large or higher may always use the higher Damage Dice, even when wielding this weapon with one hand.
 ### Two-Handed
 This weapon must be held in two hands to be wielded effectively.
 If wielded in one hand, any weapon attacks are made with Disadvantage.